You are welcome here. You belong here. We support you here.

 Transfer Credit - Currently Enrolled Students

-Undergraduates must earn equivalent A, B, or C grades at the other school to transfer credits.
-Graduate students must earn equivalent A or B grades.
+Undergraduates must earn the equivalent of a C- grade or better at the host institution to transfer credits.
+Graduate students must earn the equivalent of a B grade or better.

-Note that grades for transferred courses do not appear on the Rensselaer transcript, nor are they included in your Rensselaer QPA.
+Note that grades for transferred courses do not appear on the Rensselaer transcript, nor are they included in your Rensselaer GPA/QPA.
 They are, however, included in your Earned Hours total.

-Under Rensselaer’s Repeated Courses Policy, courses taken at another college are not eligible to replace the Rensselaer grade in calculating the QPA.
+Under Rensselaer’s Repeated Courses Policy, courses taken at another college are not eligible to replace the Rensselaer grade in calculating the GPA/QPA.

 Transferring Credits

-6. Once you have completed the course, have the other college send an Official Transcript directly to the Rensselaer Registrar's Office, Academy Hall 2000 level, 110 8th St, Troy, NY 12180-3590.
+7. Once you have completed the course, request a sealed Official Transcript from the host institution be sent directly to: Rensselaer Registrar's Office, Academy Hall 2000 level, 110 8th St, Troy, NY 12180-3590.
+We will accept an official e-transcript at transfercredit@rpi.edu if received from the College/University.
+We cannot accept transcripts from students.

 Transferring Study Abroad Credits